 Some people with trichotillomania experience urges before pulling and these are often described as itching or pricking.
 Urges may also be thoughts, such as "this hair needs to come out" or images of hairs or hair roots.

 There is much support available here for those who wish to become free from hair pulling.
-The resources available on the share section of the site, include our CHAT facility, message boards, buddying, coaching and advice.
+The resources available on the share section of the site, include our message boards, buddying, coaching and advice.

 Send us an email using the contact links, or you can call us on the UK telephone number on our footer.
 We regret that we can't return calls made when our office is not manned.
 Please call within UK (GMT) office hours.

 We believe that every human being is destined for success.
 These tools can help clear the path so YOU can become your personal best.

-We believe the best you can be, is always PICK FREESeven people donated during 2013, we hope the third to donate in 2014 will be you.
+We believe the best you can be, is always PICK FREESeven people donated during 2013, we hope the seventh to donate in 2014 will be you.